gesela/My-Blog-Backend/README.md

 - to become popular blog site
 - to make easy for readers to leave comments
 - to add functionality like sharing contents in social media
-- give free support and to automatically search engine optimized
+- give free support and to automatically search engine optimized Pr

+### Problem unsolved
+-It comes on and off when i tried to deploy on amazon amplify -Proxy error: Could not proxy request /posts from localhost:3000 to http://localhost:5000/api/.
+See https://nodejs.org/api/errors.html#errors_common_system_errors for more information (ECONNREFUSED).

 #deployed app:
 https://main.d2kbqjp59avtb7.amplifyapp.com/